 Are you an undergraduate interested in medieval studies?
-Are you planning travel — for fieldwork or research, language study, or other learning opportunities — during spring break or over the summer?
-Consider applying for a 2020 Global Medieval Studies Travel Award.
+Are you planning travel—for fieldwork or research, language study, or other learning opportunities—during spring break or over the summer?
+Consider applying for the Global Medieval Studies Travel Award.

 What is the Global Medieval Studies Travel Award?